 “This is a classic case where the state charges murder and can’t prove it,” said Pease Jr.’s public defender Gary Wilcox in the courtroom shortly after the jury went out for deliberation.

-Wilcox went on to accuse Chief Deputy County Attorney Charles Bradley of being so desperate that he tried to make the jury hate Pease Jr. for his alleged sexual perversions.
+Wilcox went on to accuse Chief Deputy County Attorney Charles Bradley of being so desperate that he tried to make the jury hate Pease Jr. for his sexual preferences.

 Newspapers published charts of the expenses incurred in the prosecution of Bernard Pease: